developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 -----

-**SimulScan Can Help Optimize Workflows If...**
+**SimulScan Can Help Optimize Work-flows If...**

 * **Scanning is frequent** in the organization, and...
 * **Forms have one or more barcodes of the same of differing symbologies**.

-Such scenarios are perfect for SimulScan [Multi-barcode mode](../templatebuilder/#unstructuredtemplates).
+Such scenarios are well-suited to SimulScan [Multi-barcode mode](../templatebuilder/#unstructuredtemplates).

-Alternatively, SimulScan [Document Capture](../templatebuilder/#structuredtemplates) mode is ideal for data capture when...
+Alternatively, SimulScan [Document Capture](../templatebuilder/#structuredtemplates) mode is suited to data-capture scenarios in which...

 * **Multiple data types are to be acquired**, and...
 * **Scanned forms are of a** [fixed layout](../glossary), and...